ckfnr/t400craft/readme.md

 - GLEW

-You will also need a C compiler and any libraries used by the project (such as SDL2).
+You will also need a C compiler.

 ## Compiling and Running